James-Fleming12/EvidentialHDC/docs/robust_iterations.md

 if scale-only matches or beats inputin_in_chan on both conditions, it is the simpler and more general paper story; the medium run then commits whichever wins.

-### 19.12.2 The scale-only test is negative — chan is confirmed as the design
+### 19.12.2 The scale-only test is negative: chan is confirmed as the design

 The scale-only variant (divide by per-scan std, no mean subtraction, on ALL channels) was micro-gated vs plain DGLSS++: